leelichtsinn/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() creates a block that groups related tests. it() is the method that runs the test.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+To verify correctness in code, minimizes the risks of regressions and greatly helps refactoring.
+I think it is very helpful with identifying and implementing requirements that need to be met.

 1. Mention three types of automated tests.

+unit tests, component tests and integration tests.

 ## Project Set Up